-As the deep learning models get larger and more powerful every day so as to tackle some of the more challenging AI tasks, their ferocious appetites for even larger labeled data set have grown tremendously as well.
-However, unlike the abundant unlabelled data, it is often difficult, expensive, or even impossible to consult expert opinions on large number of items.
+As the deep learning models get larger and more powerful every day so as to tackle some of the more challenging AI tasks, their ferocious appetites for even larger labeled dataset have grown tremendously as well.
+However, unlike the abundant unlabeled data, it is often difficult, expensive, or even impossible to consult expert opinions on large number of items.
 Here the items can be images, documents, voices, sentences, and so on.
 Services such as AMT have made it much easier to seek the wisdom of the crowd by having non-experts (called workers in the remainder of this paper) to provide many noisy annotations at a much lower cost.
-A large body of work have been devoted to finding a more scalable solution.
+A large body of work has been devoted to finding more scalable solutions.
 These include a variety of label-aggregation methods \citep{sheng2008get,welinder2010multidimensional,zhang2016spectral,zhou2015regularized}, end-to-end human-in-the-loop learning \citep{khetan2017learning}, online/adaptive worker selections \citep{branson2017lean,van2018lean} and so on.
-At the heart of these approaches, are various ways to evaluate individual worker performances and quantify uncertainty in provided labels.
+At the heart of these approaches, there are various ways to evaluate individual worker performances and quantify the uncertainty in their provided labels.

 In this paper, we take a pre-trained crowdsourcing model with worker evaluation as a blackbox and consider the problem of true label inference for new data points.
-We ,formulate this problem as a statistical estimation problem and propose a number of ways to radically reduce the number of worker annotations.
-(1) \textbf{Worker imitation} We propose to imitate each worker with a simple supervised learner that learns to predict the worker's label using the item feature.
-(2) \textbf{Doubly robust crowdsourcing (DRC)} By tapping into the literature on doubly robust estimation, we design algorithms that exploit the possibly unreliable imitation agents and significantly reduce the estimation variance (hence annotation cost!) while remaining unbiased.
-(3) \textbf{Adaptive item/worker selection (AWS/AIS)} We propose to bootstrap the imitation agents' confidence estimates to adaptively filter out high confidence items and selecting the most qualified workers for low-confidence item, without any additional cost.
+We formulate this problem as a statistical estimation problem and propose a number of ways to radically reduce the number of worker annotations. \begin{enumerate} \item \textbf{Worker imitation} We propose to imitate each worker with a simple supervised learner that learns to predict the worker's label using the item feature. \item \textbf{Doubly robust crowdsourcing (DRC)} By tapping into the literature on doubly robust estimation, we design algorithms that exploit the possibly unreliable imitation agents and significantly reduce the estimation variance (hence annotation cost) while remaining unbiased. \item \textbf{Adaptive worker/item selection (AWS/AIS)} We propose to bootstrap the imitation agents' confidence estimates to adaptively filter out high confidence items and select the most qualified workers for low-confidence item, without additional cost. \end{enumerate}